LiteCache/litecache-stv/README.md

 In other words: a normal human-like 200 request is not the traffic STV is built to investigate.
 Everything outside that clean category is where STV becomes useful.

-= Cache awareness and technical honesty =
+= Cache awareness and optional cache compatibility rules =

 There is an important technical reality that many traffic tools do not explain clearly: